mwdavisii/nyx/readme.md

 4. Once complete, run `git clone https://github.com/mwdavisii/nyx.git`
 5. Run `cd nyx` and the run `nix-on-droid switch --flake .`

-Note that NixOnDroid is still rudimentary and doesn't have full support for attrs and other utilities yet.
-This install still runs bash, but it does have neovim and several other functional tools.
+**Notes On NixOnDroid** NixOnDroid is still rudimentary and doesn't have full support for attrs and other functions yet.
+Because of that, it doens't follow the same `mkAttrs` into `options` for build.
+It just looks at the files in `home/droid/modules` and runs the configuration there.
+You can see many of the modules are simplified for this environment.

-## Tips and Tricks
+## Tips

-I have over 126 commits in this project and those all came after I had an initial version running and deleted my .git folder before making this public.
+I have over 150+ commits in the last week.
 I am not new to declarative systems and have been using git ops strategies since they had a name, but Nix was brand new to me and trying to pick up Nix + Flakes + Attributes at the same time was hard for me.
-I can't tell you how many `git reset --hard` commands I've executed.
+I can't tell you how many times I've typed `git reset --hard` or `nix-on-droid rollback`.

 Here are some things that would have shortned my learning curve: